natenka/pyneng-book-en/docs/source/book/14_regex/re_groups.rst

 Numbered groups
 ~~~~~~~~~~~~~~~~~~~

-Group is defined by placing expression in brackets ``()``.
+Group is defined by placing expression in parentheses ``()``.

-Inside expression, group are numbered from left to right starting with 1.
-Groups can then be approached by numbers and receive text that corresponds to group expression.
+Inside expression, group are numbered from left to right starting
+with 1.
+Groups can then be selected by numbers to get text that
+corresponds to group expression.

 Example of groups use: